Bortiz25/pet-store-website/README.md

 We then return an object of the form :
 ```
-{userInfo: user, pw: true};
+{userInfo: user, access: true};
 ```
-If the userename and paswword combination was found we pw is set to true, otherwise it is false.
+If the username and paswword combination was found 'access' is set to true, otherwise it is false.

 ## Models
-The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas. we create models for each schema to define data validation rules and enable easy querying of data in MongoDB.
+The `models/` directory contains the product, user, and audit `.js` files with their corresponding schemas.
+We create models for each schema to define data validation rules and enable easy querying of data in MongoDB.

 We use the mongoose.schema() function to create a 'new' object that contains the same fields and datatypes as our product collection in MongoDB.